ONSdigital/Django-Behave-SPIKE/README.md

 - The main issue experienced during the development of the BDD UI tests using Behave and Django was the data in the database was getting flushed in between scenarios.
 - This was not ideal as when the first scenario runs, everything will work as expected and then subsequent scenario will fail due to the flushing take place after the first scenario.
-- This issue and other minor issues will be documented further in the docs in the [dis-wagtail](https://github.com/ONSdigital/dis-wagtail) repo.
+- This issue and other issues will be documented further in the docs in the [dis-wagtail](https://github.com/ONSdigital/dis-wagtail) repo.

 ## Links to Django Docs That Validate The Issues Experienced With Behave and Playwright